 - Shape dough into an 8-inch round loaf; place on a baking sheet coated with cooking spray.
 Cut a 1/4-inch-deep X in the top of the dough.

 - Bake at 450F for 15 minutes.
 Reduce oven temperature to 400° (do not remove bread from oven); bake 15 minutes or until loaf sounds hollow when tapped.
 Cool on a wire rack.

-- To make the butter, put the heavy cream in a bowl and beat it as you would for whipped cream.
+- Put the heavy cream in a bowl and beat it as you would for whipped cream.
 Only keep beating.
 As you go, you will reach the regular whipped cream stage, then it will go beyond that into a kind of overly thick stage, and finally into a seperated state of curds and whey.
 Add a sprinkling of salt at this time.

 - Drain the butter in a cheesecloth lined strainer for a few minutes, and then pick up the cheesecloth and squeeze out as much liquid as you can from the butter.
 That leftover liquid is buttermilk, save it to make scones!

 - Transfer the butter into a container, smooth it down, and store.